 Preparation for reception of First Reconciliation and First Communion begins with two meetings of parents and the pastor.
 At that meeting, the importance of these sacraments is discussed and questions are answered.
 The second graders prepare for the reception of their sacraments by working through the activities in their religion book and using a series of pamphlets that have activities for the student and their family.
 In preparation for Reconciliation, students practice going to confession in the classroom and in the confessional at church.
 On the day of their first confession, the 2nd graders participate in the Penance Service doing the reading and examination of conscience.
 Parents are invited to participate in this special event in their child’s life by attending the prayer service and receiving the sacrament.

 In preparation for First Communion, each child makes a First Communion banner that is displayed in the school and in the church on their First Communion Day.
 Students attend a retreat with their teachers the Friday before their First Communion Day.
 During the retreat they act out bible stories, watch a movie on reconciliation, and make a special craft.
 They receive the sacrament of reconciliation.
 After eating lunch together, students practice in the church for their special day.
-They practice receiving the sacrament in the church with their teachers playing the priest.
-For the mass on First Communion Sunday, the students, with parents, serve as lectors and gift bearers.
+They practice receiving the sacrament in the church with their teachers giving them the Eucharist.
+During the Mass on First Communion Sunday, the students, with parents, serve as lectors and gift bearers.
 Siblings and relatives of the students are the altar servers and the Eucharistic ministers for the mass.

 On the Monday after First Communion, parents are invited to join their children for morning mass, followed by the blessing of religious articles that were received as gifts for this special occasion.
 After mass, students return to the school for a special juice and donut treat.